 Therefore, if you’re planning to have your cosigner off your student loan contract, you have to definitely clean up your act and show that you have recently put your financial matters in order.

 Step 6: Prepare The Required Documents

 If you’ve ticked all the steps listed above, then the next thing you need to do is to prepare all the documents the lender requires.
 Ask for a complete list from the very start so you have enough time to secure your paperwork.

 Some examples of documents that will be required may include proof that you’re of legal age to enter into a contract on your own, paystubs, tax returns, proof of graduation, proof of U.S. citizenship, etc. These requirements will vary depending on your lender.

-Step 7: Fill Out the Cosigner Release Form and Submit the Application
+Step 7: Fill Out The Student Loan Cosigner Release Form And Submit The Application

 Once you submit your application, your lender will evaluate your status along with your credit report to make a decision.